briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 evolution in co-infecting parasites [@hafer2015when].

-### Future Directions
+### Future Directions (may be cut)

 Natural organisms display a great diversity of social behaviors.
 Along with public goods, bacteria also commonly produce toxins that inhibit or kill competing strains [@riley2002bacteriocins].
 These *public bads* benefit the immune cooperator strain both by reducing competition for resources and by limiting their competitors' mutational opportunities.
-To identify general principles about how niche construction influences the evolution of social behaviors, we will extend our model to capture additional forms of social interaction.
-For example, we can model spiteful behaviors [@hamilton1970selfish] by allowing populations to reach the same carrying capacity, but having mutations occur at a rate proportional to the number of cooperators.
+By extending our model to capture additional forms of social interaction such as these, we hope to identify general principles about how niche construction influences the evolution of  social behaviors.

 \newpage